 Where the design community meets.

-CEO at Figma Joined about 6 years ago
+CEO at Figma Joined over 6 years ago

 You can see some of the improvements we're making for individuals at https://releases.figma.com/